awsdocs/iam-user-guide/doc_source/id_roles_use_switch-role-ec2.md

 }
 ```

-The `abcd` role must allow the Amazon EC2 service to assume the role\.
+The `abcd` role must trust the Amazon EC2 service to assume the role\.
 To do this, the `abcd` role must have the following trust policy:

 ***Account 111111111111 `abcd` Role Trust Policy***